centiLinda/PeopleAsPlanner/README.md

 After multiple runs, you may use `matric_cal_new.py` to calculate the metrics for each run, and `from_txt_to_table.py` to get a summary of all runs.

-Please raise an issue if you have any questions :blush:
+Feel free to raise an issue if you have any questions :blush:

 ## TODO
 - [ ] update RAL citation